Freedisch/meshery/docs/pages/reference/rest-api-reference.md

 permalink: reference/rest-apis
 redirect_from: reference/rest-apis/
 type: Reference
-abstract: 'Meshery REST API Documentation and Reference'
+abstract: "Meshery REST API Documentation and Reference"
 data: swagger
 language: en
 ---

 ## Meshery's APIs

 Each of Meshery's APIs are subject to the following authentication and authorization system.